openHAB Cloud Connector

 The action syntax is a string containing the action type and the action payload separated by a colon.

-There are three types of actions available:
+There are several types of actions available:

 • command: Sends a command to an Item by using the following syntax: command:$itemName:$commandString where $itemName is the name of the Item and $commandString is the command to be sent.